Data-Culpa/dataculpa-snowflake/README.md

 ## Invocation

 The ```sfdatalake.py``` script is intended to be invoked from cron or other orchestration systems.
 You can run it as frequently as you wish; you can spread out instances to isolate collections or different databases with different yaml configuration files.
-We recommend pointing the script at a replica of your database to reduce impact on the life system.
+You can also ingest from a replica, snapshot, or backup of data to reduce impact on production environments.

 ## Future Improvements